decode-detroit/minerva/README.md

 You'll need to log out and log back in for this to take effect.

 All DMX channels default to 0.
 This can cause confusion when the channel isn't explicitly set by the user, but is nonetheless necessary for the device to function.
 For example, the main dimmer channel on a light fixture needs to be manually set to 255.

-### Make It Pretty

-GTK can be easily re-themed.
-We recommend the Materia Dark theme for Minerva which will automatically load if you install the Materia theme package (See here: https://github.com/nana-4/materia-theme).
-On a GNU/Linux system, simply install the materia-gtk-theme package.

-We are migrating to a web interface, so this will not be necessary in the long term.

 ## Raspberry Pi-like Systems (ARM)